piskvorky/gensim/docs/src/tut1.rst

 Download the sample `mycorpus.txt file here <./mycorpus.txt>`_.
 The assumption that each document occupies one line in a single file is not important; you can mold the `__iter__` function to fit your input format, whatever it is.
-Walking directories, accessing network...
+Walking directories, parsing XML, accessing network...
 Just parse your input to retrieve a clean list of tokens in each document, then convert the tokens via a dictionary to their ids and yield the resulting sparse vector inside `__iter__`.